-Approximately 70% of school property projects are led by the Ministry, who is the client and buyer of services.
-The remaining projects are led by schools, where services are engaged by a Board of Trustees and managed by a Project Manager appointed by the school.
+Approximately 70% of school property projects are led by the Ministry of Education, who is the client and buyer of services.
+The remaining projects are led by schools, where services are engaged by a board of trustees and managed by a project manager appointed by the school.

 Property projects managed by schools

 Funding for maintaining and modernising school property is provided directly to state schools’ boards of trustees to be used for:

 - replacing building components (for example, roofing)